Picture your dream vision of a fishing stream, way up in the mountains. Chances are, what you’re imagining looks an awful lot like the Trinity River.

 If you’re specifically targeting wild trout, it’s probably a good idea to find areas of the streams that aren’t stocked and are a bit harder to reach, as the fish there won’t face the same level of angling pressure.
 A little hiking and exploring can go a long way when targeting wild trout.

-The upper Trinity River system is a great place to wade with a handful of flies and a light 5-weight rod.
+The Trinity River system above Trinity Lake is a great place to wade with a handful of flies and a light 5-weight rod.

 The Trinity River hosts hatches of March browns and blue-winged olives early in the spring, followed by golden stoneflies a little later in the season.
 Caddis flies are a major summer hatch here.